gebruno/icwmp/docs/guide/notification.md

 }
 ```

+!!! note

-> Note: In the Above example, parameter has to be defined with a valid datamodel parameter name and notify_type needs to be the notification type (number as present in the above table).
+    In the Above example, parameter has to be defined with a valid datamodel parameter name and notify_type needs to be the notification type (number as present in the above table).
 Both the parameters are required.

 After defining the JSON file with all the required parameters, this information required to update cwmp uci as below: